heremaps/here-artifact-maven-wagon/CONTRIBUTING.md

 - the folder structure should reflect the package name
 - `*` for `imports` should not be used in the Java-classes.
 Each import should be declared explicitly.
 - it is recommended to use [Google Java Format](https://github.com/google/google-java-format) without any single change to it.
-For this purpose configure your IDE with the plugin and enable it.
-When enabled, it will replace the normal `Reformat Code` action, which can be triggered from the `Code` menu or with the `Ctrl-Alt-L` (by default) keyboard shortcut.

 # Commit Signing